citp/privacy-policy-historical/f/fi/fin/findsomeone.co.nz.md

 We release personal information only with your permission (including as outlined below in this Privacy Policy), or when we believe release is appropriate for legal compliance and law enforcement (such as to government agencies with statutory law enforcement responsibilities); to facilitate court proceedings; enforce or apply our terms and conditions; or to protect the rights or safety of our users or others.
 We have designed a thorough privacy policy with these things in mind.

-If you have any questions regarding our privacy policy, we encourage you to contact our privacy officer through our [contact form](https://web.archive.org/contactform.aspx).
+If you have any questions regarding our privacy policy, we encourage you to contact our privacy officer through our [contact form](https://web.archive.org/help/contactform.aspx).

-This privacy policy was last updated on 18th July 2013.
+This privacy policy was last updated on 5th June 2014.

 ### Collection and use of your information